Perennials/articles/Nodejs-introduction-for-synchronous-guys.md

-hard to detect and reproduce because they depend on timing - on the speed of your computer, how busy it is at the time, how fast your Internet connection is, if the remote server is busy or not, etc. So it often happens that something seemingly run but later problems start to popup inconsistently.
+hard to detect and reproduce because they depend on timing - on the speed of your computer, how busy it is at the time, how fast your Internet connection is, if the remote server is busy or not, etc. So it often happens that something seemingly runs but later problems start to popup inconsistently.

 If the object returned by the constructor was a "promise", it would keep track that the open event has occurred and once the event listener is registered it